sumowll/BD4H-Bootcamp/web/hadoop-streaming.md

 ```

 # Further reading
 Streaming is a good machanism to reuse existing code.
-Wrapping existing code to work with Hadoop could be simplified with framework like [mrjob](https://github.com/Yelp/mrjob) and [Luigi](http://luigi.readthedocs.org/en/latest/index.html) for Python.
-You could find more explaination and description of Streaming from its [offical docment](http://hadoop.apache.org/docs/r1.2.1/streaming.html).
+Wrapping existing code to work with Hadoop can be simplified with framework like [mrjob](https://github.com/Yelp/mrjob) and [Luigi](http://luigi.readthedocs.org/en/latest/index.html) for Python.
+You can find more explaination and description of Streaming from its [offical docment](http://hadoop.apache.org/docs/r1.2.1/streaming.html).

-[^1]: adapted from [Michael G. Noll's blog](http://www.michael-noll.com/tutorials/writing-an-hadoop-mapreduce-program-in-python/), copyright to original author.
+[^1]: this example is adapted from [Michael G. Noll's blog](http://www.michael-noll.com/tutorials/writing-an-hadoop-mapreduce-program-in-python/), copyright to original author.